pawelsawicz/pcc-webiste/content/about.md

 Polish City Club (PCC) is a members-only organization founded by Polish professionals working in London.

-The Club’s mission is to integrate the professionals interested in building a well connected and successful Polish diaspora in the UK, actively promote Poland, facilitate knowledge exchange among Polish professionals, politicians and international communities and increase interest of international business communities in Poland-related issues.
+The Club’s mission is to integrate the professionals interested in building a well connected and successful Polish diaspora in the UK, actively promote Poland, facilitate knowledge exchange among Polish professionals, politicians and international communities and increase the interest of international business communities in Poland-related issues.

 The objectives of our Club include: